aerospike/aerospike-vector-search-examples/README.md

 > [!NOTE]
 > Aerospike Vector Search (AVS) is currently in Beta.
 [Request an invite](https://aerospike.com/lp/aerospike-vector-search-preview-access/)

-This repo is a companion repo for scripts, and examples helpful for AVS users.
-See our full [full documentation](https://aerospike.com/docs/vector) for details how AVS works.
+This is a companion repo for scripts and examples that are helpful to AVS users.
+See our [full documentation](https://aerospike.com/docs/vector) for details about how AVS works.

 ## Installation Examples
 This repo contains scripts and configuration for installing AVS.